 NOW I SAY GOODBYE TO YOU is a novel about a drifter making his way through all the abandoned houses in Florida after the housing collapse in 2007, avoiding other people and obsessing over his peculiar take on life.
 To him, each house is a story to read, and to him everything, really, is just a story people tell themselves.
 Searching for food in one particular house he encounters a young girl he guesses to be about ten years old.
 She is dirty, desperate for something to eat, and reluctant to speak, as though she’s been traumatized.
 He figures she’s a runaway.
 After sharing a can of food he’s found, he tries to leave her behind, but she follows him until he gives in and lets her tag along.

 It’s mostly junk they leave behind.
 Sometimes I find books.
 I like books; I used to read a lot.
 It was real, in a way that real things are not so real, and of course real things are not real at all when you think about it —not like they’re supposed to be.
 That’s Plato.
 He had a whole theory about it.
 Ideas are real; things are not.
 Like this house.
 In somebody’s mind it was a home once.
 Now it’s an empty building.
 But you know it was just a building before only with people in it, pretending, and loaded down with all their crap to help them do it.
+What was real was their idea of it.
 To me it’s just another story to read—Story of a Home.
 It’s my job to find out what happened, if only to amuse myself.
 Each room holds out a promise to be discovered.
 There could be anything here—food for instance, or flashlight batteries—or like most of the time, just a promise deferred.
 But there’s almost always something I can use, even in this abandoned house.
 Or not, depending—that’s the game.

 They’re mostly empty, of course, except for the junk they left behind in their hurry to get away.
 Food in cans, when I can find it, is the most important.
 And water; water’s essential.
 I get thirsty in this heat.
 Once I found a whole case of beer.
 Hard to carry, though; and you get spoiled.
 Sometimes the water hasn’t been shut off, and I can fill my bottles, and if I’m lucky, take a shower, and if there’s a bar of soap I wash myself.
 I used to try and shave.
 That didn’t last.
 My hair and beard have gotten so long if I had a loin cloth and a cross you’d think I was Jesus.
 On my list of things to find is a pair of scissors.
 That way I can at least trim the beard, maybe I’ll cut my hair.